ashki23/HPC-notes/cluster.md

 python3 ./array-test.py
 ```

-You can submit the batch job by:
+You can submit the batch file by:

 ``` bash
 sbatch array-job.sh